Travel & Tourism - Motel Business For Sale

 The motel laundry has one Maytag washing machine and one Simpson washing machine.
 There are also two Haier tumble dryers (located in the garage).
 The motel owns all its linen and does its own laundry.

-Brookby Motel has averaged just over $135,000/annum gross turnover for the past three years.
+Brookby Motel has averaged just over $130,000/annum gross turnover for the past three years giving a nett income of around $80,000.
 This is above average for a motel of this size.

 Advertising and Promotion